Ferdinand Marcos's cult of personality: Suppressing coverage of the Ninoy Aquino assassination

-The Marcos administration also attempted to control media coverage of the Ninoy Aquino assassination, pushing the idea that Aquino's assassin Rolando Galman did so as part of a communist conspiracy, and attempting to ridicule any of those who were calling Aquino a hero or martyr.
+The Marcos administration also attempted to control media coverage of the Ninoy Aquino assassination, pushing the idea that Aquino's assassin, Rolando Galman, did so as part of a communist conspiracy and attempting to ridicule any of those who were calling Aquino a hero or martyr.

 Global Reputation

-It is also common among Marcos propagandist and historical revisionist to portray Marcos as "the only President who stood up against the United States of America."
-This is a post-colonial mindset makes a presumption that the Philippines was not respected among the community of nations, and portray Marcos as a foreign policy genius.
-However, one can clearly look at the relations of Marcos and the various US presidency, especially with Ronald Reagan and it was clear that Marcos deferred to Washington during the latter part of his presidency.
-It was CIA Director Adm.
-William Casey himself who suggested that Marcos should hold a snap election, and Sen. Paul Laxalt during the last night of the EDSA Revolution for Marcos to "Cut.
-Cut clean.
-The time has come."
+It is also common among Marcos propagandists and historical revisionists to portray Marcos as "the only president who stood up against the United States of America."
+This is a post-colonial mindset that makes a presumption that the Philippines was not respected among the community of nations and portrays Marcos as a foreign policy genius.
+However, one can clearly look at the relations of Marcos and the various US presidencies, especially with Ronald Reagan, and it was clear that Marcos deferred to Washington during the latter part of his presidency.
+It was CIA director Adm.
+William Casey himself who suggested that Marcos should hold a snap election and Sen. Paul Laxalt who, during the last night of the EDSA Revolution, urged Marcos to "cut and cut cleanly" because "the time has come" to surrender office.